microsoft/dstoolkit-route-optimization/README.md

 5. Run the optimization pipeline

     You can now create and run the whole pipeline using [the notebook for pipeline definition](./notebook/aml_pipeline.ipynb).
-Once the pipeline finishes, it will output the final route assignment as a csv file in the MODEL_OUTPUT_PATH you specified above.
+Once the pipeline finishes, it will output the final route assignment as a csv file in the output path you specified in the notebook (e.g., model_output in out above example).

 ## Code structure